Vietnam.vn - Nền tảng quảng bá Việt Nam

 The mandate of the Group of Experts assisting the United Nations Security Council (UNSC) North Korea Sanctions Committee will end on April 30, after Russia vetoed a US-proposed resolution to extend its mandate last month.

 In a statement, the G7 stressed: "Russia's veto of the resolution for another year will make it easier for North Korea to evade UN sanctions...
-We call on Russia and the DPRK to immediately cease such actions and comply with relevant resolutions.
+We call on Russia and North Korea to immediately end such actions and comply with relevant resolutions.
 We reaffirm our commitment to combating sanctions evasion and strengthening enforcement.
 We will work harder to maintain this expert group."

-The committee was established in 2006 under UN Security Council Resolution 1718, which included the imposition of a series of economic sanctions on North Korea.
+The committee was established in 2006 under UN Security Council Resolution 1718, which included imposing a series of economic sanctions on North Korea.

 Meanwhile, regarding the situation in North Korea, the Korean Central News Agency (KCNA) reported on April 20 that North Korea conducted a power test of a "super-large warhead" for a strategic cruise missile, as well as test-launched a new generation of air defense missiles this week.

-KCNA also said that this was the first time Pyongyang had named a missile "Pyoljji", which means "shooting star" in Korean.
-Both tests were part of the regular activities of the government and its affiliated defense science institutes for the rapid development of technology in various aspects such as tactical and technical performance and operation of new-generation weapon systems, and were not related to the surrounding situation.
+KCNA also said that this is the first time Pyongyang has named a missile "Pyoljji", which means "shooting star" in Korean.
+Both tests are part of the regular activities of the government and its affiliated defense science institutes for the rapid development of technology in various aspects such as tactical and technical performance as well as the operation of new-generation weapon systems, and are not related to the surrounding situation.

 Meanwhile, the South Korean military said it detected several cruise missiles and anti-aircraft missiles launched toward the Yellow Sea at around 3:30 p.m. on April 19, and said it was analyzing detailed specifications.